jp93arg/InheritanceBitcoinScript/README.md

 In the spending cases we'll need the following parameters:
 _witness_: the value for this parameter is printed out when executing the CreateInheritanceMultisigUTXO script.
 _inputTxId_: the id returned by bitcoin core once we send funds using the sendtoaddress command suggested by the CreateInheritanceMultisigUTXO script output.
-_inputTxIndex_: Transactions in bitcoin have inputs and outputs (except the coinbase transactions at the begining of each block, those transactions only have the output defined, since there are new coins being generated).
-We'll need to identify the output from the funding transaction that can be spend by the owner/inheritor. (search for inputTxIndex, I pointed it in the transaction example where to find it.
+_inputTxIndex_: Transactions in bitcoin have inputs and outputs (except the coinbase transactions at the beginning of each block, those transactions only have the output defined, since there are new coins being generated).
+We'll need to identify the output from the funding transaction that can be spent by the owner/inheritor. (search for inputTxIndex, I pointed it in the transaction example where to find it.
 _txHex_: The funding transaction in hexadecimal. search for "txHex", I pointed out in the. example where to find it.
 _locktime_: The locktime we used in the CreateInheritanceMultisigUTXO script.
 _outputValue_: The bitcoin amount we want to get out of the funding transaction.
 We should leave something for the mining fees.
 For example, if the funding transaction created a 1.5 btc UTXO, we can take 1.5 minus fees.